Coastal Public Use Cabins

 Transportation: Visitors must arrange their own transportation.
 Coastal cabins are accessible by float plane, water taxi, private vessel, or charter boat.
 Kayakers with advanced skills can reach the cabins from Seward or Homer; however, most kayakers are dropped off by boat since the seas around Cape Aialik are subject to extremely strong currents.

 Reservations: Reservations are required.
 To reserve a cabin, contact the Alaska Public Lands Information Center at (907) 644-3661 or toll-free at (866) 869-6887.
 Reservations for the upcoming summer season can be made starting at 10:00 a.m., on the first business day following the January 1st-New Year's holiday.
 A fair number of cancellations occur in April and May, so if your preferred dates are booked it may be worthwhile to call back in late spring and try again.

 Stay Limit: Due to the high demand for these cabins, stays are limited to three nights per group for the season.
 Individuals in the same party may not make sequential reservations in order to exceed stay limits.
 Occupancy begins and ends at noon.

 Cancellation Policy: Reservations must be canceled at least 10 days in advance to receive a refund or credit, unless the cabin is inaccessible due to weather.
 Refunds are only available for reservations made using an approved credit card.
 Credits may be applied to the current season only on a space available basis.

-Amenities: Coastal cabins are equipped with a heating stove (propane fuel is provided), table and chairs, and wooden bunks.
+Amenities: Coastal cabins are equipped with a heater (propane fuel is provided), table and chairs, and wooden bunks.
 The Aialik Bay Cabin contains two wooden beds that can sleep up to four people.
 Holgate Cabin contains six wooden beds that sleep six people.
 Cabins do not have electricity or running water.
 Fresh water is not always accessible and must be treated.
 There are no mooring buoys at any of the Public Use Cabin beaches in Kenai Fjords National Park.